Food Production and Covid Outbreaks

 Let Almas help you bring your workplace into a safe, secure, and creative, post-pandemic future.
 We’ve been working with biometric access control for years, and we can do it contactless too.
 Fever detection solutions help reduce the risk of infection spreading through a workforce.

-Safeguard your manufacturing business with customer focussed, GDPR compliant solutions to help your employees get to work in the right environment.
+Safeguard your food production business with customer focussed, GDPR compliant solutions to help your employees get to work in the right environment.